mjanez/ckanext-schemingdcat/README.md

 Note that in both cases the order in which you define them is important, as it will be the one that the profiles will be run on.

 ### Multilingual RDF support
+**Requirement**:
+- If you want to use custom schemas with multilingual support, you need to use `ckanext-fluent`.
+A fixed version is available at [mjanez/ckanext-fluent](https://github.com/mjanez/ckanext-fluent).

 To add multilingual values from CKAN to RDF, the [`SchemingDCATRDFProfile` method `_object_value](./ckanext/schemingdcat/profiles/base.py)` can be called with optional parameter `multilang=true` (defaults to `false`)).
 If `_object_value` is called with the `multilang=true`-parameter, but no language-attribute is found, the value will be added as Literal with the default language (en).